MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_edithelp.md

 ---
-author: karuanag
+author: pkrebs
 ms.author: pkrebs
-title:  Customize Ask Questions and Get Help ms.date: 02/15/2019
+title:  Customize the Custom Learning site ms.date: 02/15/2019
 description: Learn about the variety of customizations available with Custom Learning for Office 365
 ---